 It’s Time To Buy Camera Gear:

 So you’ve done your research, rented a few cameras, and now you’d like to make a purchase- where do you buy camera gear?
 You can find your local camera shops or purchase online through B&H photo or Adorama.
+If you’d like to buy used camera gear (other than B&H or Adorama) then KEH is a great option!

 When it comes to editing, a lot of photographers use what’s called Presets.
 Editing styles typically can be grouped into the categories bright & airy, true to color/vibrant, and dark and moody.
 Once you figure out your style you can customize the purchased presets to create the exact look you want.
 This helps with batch editing photos!